Last updated on March 1, 2026

 Balance wheel construction

-The earliest balance wheels were made of solid metal.
+Early watchmakers manufactured the first balance wheels from solid metal.
 Later models were bi-metallic with expansion cuts to adapt to changes in temperature.
 They also included adjustable weights that added mass to control rotation.
-The rate of oscillation was controlled by a hairspring, and most models had a regulator for making fine timekeeping adjustments.
+The hairspring controls the rate of oscillation, and most models had a regulator for making fine timekeeping adjustments.

 Related content